How have waiting times in your area changed in the past three months?

 This chart is based on the responses of the RCPsych Research Panel members and shows their perception of how waiting times for mental health services have changed in their area in the past three months.

-The chart below is based on the responses of 249 RCPsych members to our second Research Panel survey in May 2019.
-In future, you will be able to compare results between quarters.
+The chart below is based on the responses of 249 RCPsych members to our second Research Panel survey in May 2019 and 237 RCPsych members to our third Research Panel survey in August 2019.

 The Government has committed to improving the quality of NHS mental health care.
 One part of this is for NHS England to publish a clear and comprehensive set of care pathways, with accompanying quality standards and guidance.